Vitamin B12: Benefits, Sources, and Deficiency

-Vegetarians and vegans are at greater risk of vitamin B12 deficiency than lacto-ovo vegetarians and non-vegetarians, because animal foods are the only natural food source of the nutrient.
+Vegetarians and vegans are at greater risk of vitamin B12 deficiency, as compared to lacto-vegetarians and non-vegetarians.
+This is because animal foods are the only natural vitamin B12 sources.

 2. Children born to vegetarian mothers

-Vitamin B12 crosses the placenta during pregnancy and is present in breast milk.
-Exclusively breastfed infants of mothers, who consume no animal products, may have very limited reserves of vitamin B12 and can develop deficiency within months of birth, leading to severe and permanent neurological damage.
+Vitamin B12 crosses the placenta during pregnancy, and is also present in breast milk.
+Exclusively breastfed infants of mothers, who consume no animal products, may have very limited reserves of vitamin B12.
+This could result in deficiency within months of birth, which may lead to severe and permanent neurological damage.

-Chronic gastritis, a condition affecting 10%–30% of older adults, decreases the secretion of hydrochloric acid in the stomach and results in decreased absorption of vitamin B12.
+Chronic gastritis is a condition that affects 10%–30% of older adults.
+This causes a decrease in the secretion of hydrochloric acid in the stomach, which results in the decreased absorption of vitamin B12.

 4. Pernicious anaemia

 Pernicious anemia is a condition characterized by the lack of a substance called “intrinsic factor”.
-Affected individuals cannot properly absorb vitamin B12 in the gastrointestinal tract.
+In this case, the affected individuals are unable to absorb vitamin B12 in the gastrointestinal tract.

 5. Gastrointestinal conditions

-Individuals with stomach and small intestinal disorders, such as celiac disease and Crohn’s disease, may be unable to absorb enough vitamin B12 from food to maintain healthy body stores.
+Individuals with stomach and small intestinal disorders, such as celiac disease and Crohn’s disease, may be unable to absorb enough vitamin B12 from food.

 As the symptoms develop over the years, the deficiency usually is underdiagnosed and can be mistaken for folate deficiency.
 Few common symptoms include: